 I am grateful to be God's child.
 And He is grateful to be my Father.

-Wishing you the same peaceful resolve this Thanksgiving.
+I wish you the same peaceful resolve this Thanksgiving.
 You are not alone.
 You are not a speck!
 You are God's child.
 You are somebody!